dret/webconcepts/concepts/link-relation/preload.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/preload"
 title:         "Link Relation: preload"
+concept-name:  Link Relation
+concept-value: preload
 description: "The preload keyword may be used with link elements.
 This keyword creates an external resource link (preload link) that is used to declare a resource and its fetch properties."
 ---